Difference Between ASP vs ASP.NET

 Both ASP vs ASP.NET are popular choices in the market; let us discuss some of the major Difference Between ASP and ASP.NET:

-- In ASP applications, the components used and deployed were difficult to replace or update.
-To replace, you had to manually shut down the server (IIS), replace it and restart it, whereas in the case of ASP.NET did not hold a reference of the component file with the running application and the subsequent version file was picked up to ensure replacement without addressing to the above problem.
+- The components used and deployed in ASP applications took a lot of work to replace or update.
+To return, you had to shut down the server (IIS) manually, replace it and restart it, whereas in the case of ASP.NET did not hold a reference of the component file with the running application, and the following version file was picked up to ensure replacement without addressing to the above problem.

-- Debugging is difficult in the case of ASP as there is limited support due to the interpretation model, whereas in the case of ASP.NET, the pages are compiled into classes and can be debugged using the same debugging tools, which are also available for desktop applications.
+- In contrast, in the case of ASP.NET, the pages are compiled into classes and can be debugged using the same debugging tools, which are also available for desktop applications.

-The primary Comparison between ASP and ASP.NET are discussed below
+The primary Comparison between ASP vs ASP.NET is discussed below.

 |Definition||ASP is the server-side scripting engine or, in simple words, a scripting language||ASP.NET is the web formulation of any compiled language such as VB, C#, J#, Net, C++.|